Showing 21–40 of 42 results

 • Abolitionist Agroecology, Food Sovereignty and Pandemic Prevention

+COVID-19 has exposed the racialized nature of food systems, but also potentially grants opportunities to build anew.
+Maywa Montenegro explores a series of breakdowns, from fractured supply chains to uncontrolled infection among essential food workers to Black, Brown, and Indigenous communities scythed through by the virus along old grooves of race-class oppression.
 She traces the likely origins of COVID-19 to spillover sites forged by agroindustrial expansion into forested regions where pathogens spring free and infect humans.
 Industrial animal agriculture drives these ecological changes that incubate future outbreaks.
 Pandemics have their roots in the violent separation of communities from their territories, seeds, knowledge and wealth.
 Racism enables such theft as fundamental to capitalist expansion.

 To tackle pandemics and food injustices, Montenegro calls for an abolitionist agroecology.
-No anti-capitalist alternative can ignore the racism that is central to transnational food system.
+No anti-capitalist alternative can ignore the racism that is central to the transnational industrial food system.
 Scholars including Angela Davis, Ruth Wilson Gilmore, and Mariame Kaba have argued that although abolition is frequently seen as an oppositional strategy — to eradicate, for example, prisons and police — abolition is equally propositional.
 An abolitionist agroecology cracks open multiple possibilities that respond to the exigencies of a pandemic planet — there is no ‘normal’ to which we can safely return.

-• Transforming ourselves, Transforming the World: An open conspiracy for social change – Second Edition
+Transforming ourselves, Transforming the World: An open conspiracy for social change – Second Edition

-This book is for all those – community workers, adult educators, social activists of every kind – who want to overcome pessimism and play a part in changing society in the direction of peace, justice and dignity for all human beings.
-As author Brian Murphy— the independent analyst, organizer, educator and writer, and former staff member of the social justice organization, Inter Pares—points out, many of us are pessimistic about our ability to change the world when confronted by destructive political and corporative forces and the destruction they wreak.
+This book is for all those—community workers, adult educators, social activists of every kind—who want to overcome pessimism and play a part in changing society in the direction of peace, justice and dignity for all human beings.
+As author Brian Murphy points out, many of us are pessimistic about our ability to change the world when confronted by the powerful forces of big corporations and big government.
 Murphy reveals the social and personal dilemmas which hold people back from social engagement, and argues that the various constraints we face can be overcome.

-And in his new afterword, Brian Murphy reflects on the continued relevance of the original text, emphasizing how our humanity is being corroded and commodified.
+In this new edition, David Austin explains in his Introduction why this book, first published in 1999, is perhaps more relevant to our times than ever, offering insights from his own experiences of engaging critically with the book and with others.
+And in his Afterword, Brian Murphy reflects on the continued relevance of the original text, emphasizing how our humanity is being corroded and commodified.
 To reclaim our humanity, he argues, we must transform ourselves to transform the world.

 Brian Murphy’s immensely inspiring book,Transforming Ourselves, Transforming the World, deeply challenges us to think and rethink everything we knew and thought we knew.—Nnimmo Bassey, Executive Director, Health of Mother Earth Foundation & Right Livelihood Award Laureate in 2010